rish106-hub/rish106-hub/README.md

 - Hi, I’m Rishav Dewan
 - I’m interested in the intersection of humanity and AI
-- I’m currently learning JavaScript and React
+- I’m currently exploring AI fundamentals
 - I’m looking to collaborate on the application of AI in companies
 - How to reach me :- rishavdewan10@gmail.com
 - Pronouns: He/Him